costas-basdekis/Marlin/README.md

   - If you're running the tests on Linux, or on WSL with the code on a Linux volume, the speed is much faster
   - You can use `make tests-all-local`/`make tests-single-local TEST_TARGET=...`
   - If you prefer Docker you can use `make tests-all-local-docker`/`make tests-all-local-docker TEST_TARGET=...`
+- If possible, write some new tests.
+See [the test documentation](test)

 ### [RepRap.org Wiki Page](https://reprap.org/wiki/Marlin)